Caching

 POST /marvin2 (classification) returns a cache header on every successful response.
 Other Marvin2 endpoints (for example POST /co-tenant) do not use this header today.

-Classification responses include:
+Classification responses include one of:

 X-Marvin2-Cache: HIT